lhapaipai/symfony-vite-dev/docs/src/extra/migration.md

 the finer configuration of the controllers (notably the `lazy` behavior) will be done through the `import.meta`. see [Stimulus reference](/stimulus/reference.html).

-If you don't have [multiple configurations](/guide/multiple-configurations) it's already over...

 ### CDN

 if you use a CDN remember to fill in the options, `base` and `build.outDir`.